-“Connecting the World as 1…” the League has an alliance of global partners around the world, who support local T1D Heroes and are dedicated towards improving diabetes education, access to resources, awareness and empowerment grassroots.
+“Connecting the World as 1…” the League has an alliance of global partners around the world, who are dedicated towards improving diabetes education, access to resources, raising awareness and providing valued empowerment in a grassroots and relatable approach – in collaboration with LOD’s local / representing DiAdvocates.

 Diabetes Youth Care, Ghana